 Texas Conservatorship Overview

 One of the most typical concerns for families going through a divorce in Texas is how it will affect each parent’s rights regarding their children.
 In Texas, the term “custody” is legally known as conservatorship.
-Conservatorship determines the legal rights and duties that each parent has regarding the child.
-In Texas, conservatorship falls into two categories: sole and joint.
+Conservatorship in Texas determines the legal rights and duties that each parent has regarding the child.

-In Texas, there are two types of conservators – sole managing conservators and joint managing conservators.
+In Texas, there are three types of conservators – sole managing conservators, joint managing conservators, and possessory conservators.

 Sole Managing Conservatorship